labs-lv/sb8/README.md

 ## ![Speaker](/pics/speaker1.gif) PC-Speaker input
 ![PC-Speaker input](/pics/pcspk.jpg)

+This is made for very old games that does not have any other sound support except the PC-Speaker.
+To make PC-Speaker beeps audible on the output of Sonic Buster 8

 A 2-pin connector is used for connecting PC-Speaker header of a motherboard to the Sonic Buster 8.
 It is usually marked as SPK or SPEAKER and have 4 pins, but only the two on the ends matter.
 One of them is usually named VCC or SPEAK+ or just +, while the other one can be something like SPEAK- or not marked at all.
 Use the included 2-pin cable to connect the first one to + pin on the card and the other one to S pin.

 If there is no speaker signal present, please check its gain setting on the back panel of the card or try swapping the connected pins.